 Students who fail to make prompt payments, issue personal checks which are returned by banks, or fail to make a good-faith effort to keep their account current and in good-standing, may be subject to late fees and College disciplinary action.

-For students that wish to reenter or restart their program of study that are delinquent on their current payment plan, a good faith payment is required.
-Students will be required to make a good faith payment in the amount of 50% of their past due amount on their current payment plan.
-Additional criteria may also be required for re-entry.
-Students who have been dismissed for non-payment of tuition will not be readmitted until all delinquent tuition payments have been paid in full.
+For students that wish to re-enter or restart their program of study, and are delinquent on their current payment plan, a good faith payment of 50% of their past due balance on their current payment plan is required.
+Additional criteria may be required if the student is 60 days or more delinquent on their current payment plan.
+Students who have been dismissed for non-payment of tuition will not be re-admitted, or be allowed to re-start until all delinquent tuition payments have been paid in full.